Creation Ministries International

 Those who believe life evolved on the earth usually see it as virtual ‘fact’ that life has evolved on countless other planets.
 Discovering life on other planets would in turn be seen as confirming their evolutionary belief.

 But even many Christians think, ‘God must have created life elsewhere, otherwise this enormous universe would be an awful waste of space.’
-However, our thinking should be based on what God said He did (the Bible), and not what we think He would or should have done.
+In my experience, this seems to be the major underlying reason why people think that there must be other life ‘out there’.
+However, our thinking should be based on what God said He did (the Bible), and not what we think He would, should or might have done.

 Firstly, since God is the one who made the universe, it can scarcely be ‘big’ to Him.
-Humans struggle with its vastness because our comprehension is limited to the created time/space dimensions within which we exist, and it is mind-bending to try and comprehend anything beyond these.
+Humans struggle with its vastness because our comprehension is limited to the created time/space dimensions within which we exist, and it is mind-bending to try and comprehend anything beyond our dimensional existence.
 Size is only relative to us as inhabitants of this universe.
 And size and time are related somewhat.
 Because the universe is big to us we consider how long it would take us to travel across it, for example.
-But time itself began with the creation of the physical universe, but how can we understand eternity?
+But, time itself began with the creation of the physical universe, so how can we comprehend what eternity is, or might be?
 What was ‘before’ the universe?
-Similarly, how do we understand how ‘big’ God is?
-We cannot use a tape measure that is made of atoms to measure Him.
+Similarly, how do we imagine how ‘big’ God is?
+We cannot use a tape measure that is made of the very atoms He made to measure Him.
+One example of this might be if you were asked to build a small house and you did.
+Now you are asked to build a large house.
+In our dimensions, for you to build the larger house it would require more effort and take more time.
+So, is it harder, or does it take longer for God to build a big universe compared to a smaller one (according to our perspective on what constitutes large or small of course)?
+Of course not, because He isn’t bound by time and space (which He created).
+Isaiah 40:28 says; ‘… the everlasting God, the LORD, the Creator of the ends of the earth, does not grow weak nor weary …’.

 The Bible and ETs

 It is often asked, ‘Just because the Bible teaches about God creating intelligent life only on Earth, why couldn’t He have done so elsewhere?’
 After all, Scripture does not discuss everything, e.g. motorcars.
 However, the biblical objection to ET is not merely an argument from silence.
-Rather, understanding the big picture of the Bible/gospel message allows us to conclude clearly that the reason the Bible doesn’t mention extraterrestrials (ETs) is that there aren’t any.1
+Motor cars, for example, are not a salvation issue, but we believe that sentient,intelligent, moral-decision-capable beings is, because it would undermine the authority of Scripture.
+In short, understanding the big picture of the Bible/gospel message allows us to conclude clearly that the reason the Bible doesn’t mention extraterrestrials (ETs) is that there aren’t any.1 Surely, if the earth were to be favoured with a visitation by real extraterrestrials from a galaxy far, far away, then one would reasonably expect that the Bible, and God in His sovereignty and foreknowledge, to mention such a momentous occasion, because it would clearly redefine man’s place in the universe.

 1. The Bible indicates that the whole creation groans and travails under the weight of sin (Romans 8:18–22).
 The effect of the Curse following Adam’s Fall was universal.2 Otherwise what would be the point of God destroying this whole creation to make way for a new heavens and Earth—2 Peter 3:13, Revelation 21:1 ff?
 Therefore, any ETs living elsewhere would have been (unjustly) affected by the Adamic Curse through no fault of their own—they would not have inherited Adam’s sin nature.